mbrn/react-basket/README.md

 }
 ```

+> I used Typescript, but you can use pure javascript.

 ### 2. Adding Basket Provider to app
 You should add BasketProvider component in root of your application with a data provider implementation.

 ```javascript
 class App extends React.Component {